manutamminen/epicpcr_6/README.md

 ### Extras

+1. The definition file for building the singularity container and the accompanying conda environment file are present in the `env` folder.
+To build the container yourself, move to the folder containing both `container.def` and `environment.yml` files, and use the following command: `sudo singularity build  container.sif container.def`

-1. If you would like to shell into the singularity container and then run commands from inside it, you can use the following command: `singularity shell container.sif`
+2. If you would like to shell into the singularity container and then run commands from inside it, you can use the following command: `singularity shell container.sif`

-2. If you are working on windows using a vagrant virtual machine to run singularity, you might run into an insufficient memory problem (`Fatal error: Unable to allocate enough memory`) at some point.
+3. If you are working on windows using a vagrant virtual machine to run singularity, you might run into an insufficient memory problem (`Fatal error: Unable to allocate enough memory`) at some point.
 In this case, use instructions [here](https://ostechnix.com/how-to-increase-memory-and-cpu-on-vagrant-machine/) to increase memory allocated to the vagrant machine.
+Some steps might require 6-7GB of RAM.